 Family Mission Statement

-Many parents of ADHD children are too busy juggling schedules, homework, medication, and discipline to stop and create an unrushed, loving memory with the family.
+Many parents of children with ADHD are too busy juggling schedules, homework, medication, and discipline to stop and create an unrushed, loving memory with the family.

-Many parents of ADD kids know a lot about crisis management.
+Many parents of kids with ADHD know a lot about crisis management.
 We are very good at doing what needs to be done — now.
 Managing our kids’ day-to-day routines often leaves little time to do anything else.

 Take a quiet moment when the kids are sleeping to consider the bigger picture.
 Answer the following questions: What are you doing with the limited time, energy, and resources you have?
 Why?
 And, most important, are you headed in the right direction?